-Ambassador Marshall S. Billingslea is an adjunct fellow at Hudson Institute, focusing on illicit finance and arms control.
+Marshall S. Billingslea is a senior fellow at Hudson Institute, focusing on illicit finance and arms control.

-Billingslea holds a Bachelor of Arts from Dartmouth College and a Master of Arts in Law and Diplomacy from Tufts University.
+mr. Billingslea holds a Bachelor of Arts from Dartmouth College and a Master of Arts in law and diplomacy from Tufts University.
 He has been awarded the Defense Medal for Distinguished Public Service by the U.S. Secretary of Defense and decorated by the U.S. Secretary of the Navy with the Distinguished Public Service medal, and received the Treasury Medal in recognition of his work at the Department of the Treasury.